-What Are the Main Ingredients in Max’s Formula?
+What Are the Main Ingredients in Concentrated Max’s Formula?

 At the same time, it addresses the underlying causes of these symptoms.

-Its Chinese Principles of treatment are to soften the hardness and clear the nodules.
+Its Chinese treatment principles are to soften the hardness and clear the nodules.

 Max’s Formula comes from the ancient Chinese formula Nei Xiao Luo Li San found in the text Yi Xue Fa Ming (Medical Innovations) written in 1115-1234 by Li Ao.